15 Years Hence, 2004 Indian Ocean Tsunami Still Haunts Us!

 Memorials Commemorating the Victims

-15 years after 2004 Indian Ocean Tsunami, memorials were scheduled in the Indonesian province of Aceh, where entire villages were flattened and more than 125,000 people perished in the giant waves.
+15 years after the 2004 Indian Ocean Tsunami, memorials were scheduled in the Indonesian province of Aceh, where entire villages were flattened and more than 125,000 people perished in the giant waves.
 Since then, the area has been largely rebuilt, with some 25,600 residential, commercial, government and school buildings constructed inside a high-risk zone that had suffered virtually total devastation in 2004.

 In 2004, a devastating #Tsunami claimed the lives of children and adults.